Page Reviewed / Updated - May 2019

 2) The Senior RX Program is a financial assistance program to assist with the cost of prescription drugs for senior residents of Nevada.
 This includes assisting with the cost of Medicare Part D premiums and co-payments.
 More.

 3) The Homemaker Program provides non-medical assistance to elderly and disabled individuals to assist them in aging in place.
-A variety of supports are available thorough this program, including housecleaning, laundry, meal preparation, respite care, grocery shopping, and transportation.
+A variety of supports are available through this program, including housecleaning, laundry, meal preparation, and grocery shopping.
 More.

 4) The Personal Assistance Services (PAS) program is intended for severely disabled adults and provides in-home services with the intention of preventing nursing home placement.
 These services include personal care services, such as assistance with eating, grooming, and hygiene, and homemaker services, like housecleaning, laundry, grocery shopping, and meal preparation.
 More.